 Members of the REB must disclose any real or apparent conflict of interest regarding a proposal under review.
 Members may not be present for any REB discussion regarding a proposal in which they have any vested interest and may not participate in the decision process regarding such a proposal.

 APPEAL PROCESS

-The REB will follow the appeal policy as defined in TAHSN.
+The REB will follow the appeal policy as defined in the 'TAHSN Hospital REB Appeals Process' document.

 RECORDS AND DOCUMENTATION